I’m sitting in a sanctuary of around 1,500 people this Sunday morning. But I feel completely alone.

 We moved here to this new place, hoping to find a place of ministry, a new church home I could pastor.
 But the prospects I set my hopes on dried up within just a few months of our arrival.
 I could write all the details of what happened to bring me to this place, but none of them really matter.
 What matters is finding yourself completely displaced and useless.
 That hollow, punch-drunk feeling where you’ve been so beaten up you’re just trying to put one foot in front of the other every morning.

 I was numb and completely spent.
 I didn’t have the strength spiritually to risk hoping again, if that makes any sense.

 I’m not detailing this to wallow in self-pity.
-I’m just wondering if maybe someone reading this now can remember ever feeling this way.
-Or maybe you feel that way right now…
+I’m wondering if someone reading this now can remember ever feeling this way.
+Or maybe you feel that way right now.

-So I sat in my seat on the second row, left-hand side of a wonderful megachurch.
+So I sat on the second row, on the left-hand side of a wonderful megachurch.
 They had no idea I was a broken pastor sitting in their congregation.
 I was waiting for God to speak to me, to heal me.
 Whatever, but just do something with me.

-While I was there, the worship team sang words I held onto for dear life.
+While there, the worship team sang words I held onto for dear life.
 Words that said God is a way-maker, a miracle worker.
-That even when I couldn’t see him, he was still working for my good.
+Even when I couldn’t see Him, He was still working for my good.
 The pastor’s messages were like therapy sessions, speaking directly to my struggles.
 The words they used were nothing new to me, but it was as if God was now speaking them all directly to me.